 It is important to understand that there are no annual requirements on your distributions, as long as the entire amount of funds is distributed within 10 years.
 If you fail to complete this 10-year requirement, you may be subject to a 50% penalty.

 Inheriting an IRA does not always come by way of listed beneficiaries, as IRAs can also be passed down through an established estate.
 The distribution method used for inheritors through estates will likely follow the old rules from before the SECURE Act.

-- Disclaim the inherited retirement account and pass it along to a different person
+- Disclaim the inherited retirement account and pass it along to a different person.

-- Distribute the assets within five years (there is no annual RMD requirement) if the original account owner died before their RMD age
+- Distribute the assets within five years (there is no annual RMD requirement) if the original account owner died before their RMD age.

-If you are a beneficiary and inherit an IRA, it’s important that you get a complete understanding of your options, and the potential outcomes of each available option for you and the inherited IRA.
-I’d encourage you to consider working with a fiduciary financial advisor and/or an estate professional to assess the best course of action.
+If you are a beneficiary and inherit an IRA, it’s important that you get a complete understanding of your options, and the potential outcomes of each available option for you and the inherited IRA.Consider working with a fiduciary financial advisor and/or an estate professional to assess the best course of action.
 Consulting a professional will help you avoid any nasty surprises in the form of penalties or taxes.

 Here are a few more steps you can take to help ensure your finances are in order when you inherit an IRA:

 - Sign Up for Personal Capital’s free financial tools, which include the Retirement Planner – a sophisticated retirement calculator that will allow you to see how your inherited IRA will impact your retirement readiness.
 You’ll also be able to track your net worth, analyze your portfolio, and spot any hidden fees.